samigitz/nova-detached-actions/README.md

 A Laravel Nova tool to allow for placing actions in the Nova toolbar, detached from the checkbox selection mechanism.

-:warning: Keep in mind, since the action is detached from the row selection checkboxes in the resource table, you will not have a collection of models to iterate over.
+The action is detached from the row selection checkboxes in the resource table, so you will not have a collection of models to iterate over.
 Detached actions are intended to be independent of the selection in the table.

-:warning: Also, keep in mind, pivot actions are not supported and have not been tested.
+:warning: Pivot actions are not supported and have not been tested.

 ![actions](branding/actions.jpg)

-With mobile compatibility
+Mobile compatibility

 <img src="branding/mobile_actions.jpg" alt="mobile actions" style="width:320px;"/>